wmay/euc-safety/_guides/impact.md

 pads.
 Not only will this clothing protect you from road rash, it will also hold the pads in place during a slide.

+Airbag vests like the Alpinestars Tech-Air 5 provide much higher levels of impact protection than any motorcycle pads.
+Though they're expensive, I think they're worth considering, especially for faster riders.

 # Roller sports vs motorcycle standards

 Motorcycle protectors are usually CE certified, even though the certification is